Responsible Technology Design Intensive

 The Responsible Technology Intensive was developed with the generous support of an Artist Discovery Grant from the Hewlett Foundation.

 Caroline Sinders is an award winning critical designer, researcher, and artist.
-For the past few years, she has been examining the intersections of artificial intelligence, intersectional justice, systems design, harm, and politics in digital conversational spaces and technology platforms.
-She has worked with the United Nations, Amnesty International, IBM Watson, the Wikimedia Foundation, and others.
+For the past few years, they have been examining the intersections of artificial intelligence, intersectional justice, systems design, harm, and politics in digital conversational spaces and technology platforms.
+They have worked with the United Nations, Amnesty International, IBM Watson, the Wikimedia Foundation, and others.
 Sinders has held fellowships with the Harvard Kennedy School, Google’s PAIR (People and Artificial Intelligence Research group), Ars Electronica’s AI Lab, the Weizenbaum Institute, the Mozilla Foundation, Pioneer Works, Eyebeam, Ars Electronica, the Yerba Buena Center for the Arts, the Sci Art Resonances program with the European Commission, and the International Center of Photography.
-Her work has been featured in the Tate Exchange in Tate Modern, the Contemporary Art Center of New Orleans, Telematic Media Arts, Victoria and Albert Museum, MoMA PS1, LABoral, Wired, Slate, Hyperallergic, Clot Magazine, Quartz, the Channels Festival, and others.
+Their work has been featured in the Tate Exchange in Tate Modern, the Contemporary Art Center of New Orleans, Telematic Media Arts, Victoria and Albert Museum, MoMA PS1, LABoral, Wired, Slate, Hyperallergic, Clot Magazine, Quartz, the Channels Festival, and others.
 Sinders holds a Masters from New York University’s Interactive Telecommunications Program.

 Sarah Aoun is a hacker, activist, and a human rights technologist.
 She’s currently the Vice President of Security at the Open Technology Fund, an organization that invests in alternative and experimental technology solutions to internet freedom issues such as censorship and surveillance.
 Her work is deeply rooted in a commitment to social justice and freedom.
 She has spent the past several years fighting against digital surveillance, and helping protect movements for liberation.
 Sarah has worked in various capacities at the intersection of tech and human rights.
 Her work has taken her everywhere, from the Middle East, to East Asia, East Africa, and Central America, where she has trained activists, journalists, and high-risk communities in operational and information security, privacy, and counter-surveillance tactics.
 She was a Ford-Mozilla Open Web Fellow (2017-2018), an Internet Freedom Fellow (2016-2017), and a former advisor for the Internet Freedom Festival, the Human Rights Foundation, and Reset.